Connections-Business-Directory/Connections/README.txt

 * DEV: Change `satooshi/php-coveralls` to `php-coveralls/php-coveralls` in composer.json.
 * DEV: Update `php-coveralls/php-coveralls` required version.

-= 8.18 04/20/2018 =
-* TWEAK: Switch all `is_a()` instances of to `instanceof`.
-* TWEAK: Update teh jQuery Validate library to 1.17.0.
-* TWEAK: Add option to `cnOutput::getImage()` to enable the logo/photo to be a entry permalink unless overridden by an assigned link.
-* TWEAK: Update the Default Entry Card template so the logo/photo will be a permalink to the entry.
-* TWEAK: Update the Profile template so the logo/photo will be a permalink to the entry.
-* TWEAK: Rename `cnSEO::trigger404()` to `cnSEO::trigger404_entryNotFound()`.
-* OTHER: Correct misspelling.
-* DEV: phpDoc corrections.
-* DEV: Remove unused variables.

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.18 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.4 and PHP >= 5.3.
-PHP version >= 7.1 recommended.

 = 8.19 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.4 and PHP >= 5.3.
 PHP version >= 7.1 recommended.